Water Treatment Plants

 At the intake, there is a river gate consisting of motorised gates which control the river level.
-From the river, raw water is channelled to the floating boom and a coarse screen which traps floating debris.
+From the river, raw water is channelled to the floating boom and a course screen which traps floating debris.
 The water then flows through a rotating band screen which traps smaller debris and sediments settle into sand hoppers built into the floor of the intake channel.

 From here, the water is pumped to the treatment plant via a raw water pipe.

 At the treatment plant, the raw water enters the aerator which is designed to create sufficient turbulence to achieve a dissolved oxygen content of 80% saturation at ambient temperature.
-Pre-lime and a primary coagulant, poly aluminium chloride (PACI) are added.
+Pre-lime and a primary coagulant, Poly Aluminium Chloride (PACI) are added.